fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; A gentle mist cloaks the soaring heights of the…

 First and foremost, Blue Bottle Coffee is an artisan roaster.
 The company sources its beans directly from the farmers.

-This coffee subscription service is for people who already know their beans.
+Blue Bottle Coffee Subscription service is for people who already know their beans.
 The majority of their subscriptions are for a specific blend, such as Opascope Espresso or Three Africas.
 The Blend Assortment subscription rotates between five of the most popular blends.
 The Espresso Assortment subscription rotates between four different coffees well suited for espresso.

 Then the quiz asks how many cups you drink per week.
 That will help determine how much coffee you should get so that you won't run out and it won't get stale.
 The next questions are about roast level.